Jaiden-Patel-12/Alien-Evasion---Python-Project-/Testing.md

 # Testing Results
 The following tests were carried out during the development of **Alien Evasion** to ensure the game functioned correctly.
-Screenshots were included in the test results to verify and prove actual results.
+Screenshots were included in the original test results document to verify and prove actual results.

 | Test No | Test Description | Expected Result | Actual Result | Status |
 |:-------:|------------------|-----------------|---------------|:------:|